mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 Select **Use MATLAB version** to specify the full path to the MATLAB root folder that should be used for the build.
 The information in the **MATLAB root** box enables the plugin to prepend MATLAB to the system PATH environment variable of the build agent.

 If the build agent already has your desired MATLAB on the path, then you are not required to select **Use MATLAB version**.
-The plugin uses the first MATLAB instance it encounters on the system path.
+The plugin uses the first MATLAB version it encounters on the system path.
 The build fails if the operating system cannot find MATLAB on the path.

 **Note:** The [`matlabroot`](https://www.mathworks.com/help/matlab/ref/matlabroot.html) function returns the full path to the MATLAB root folder, which depends on the platform, MATLAB version, and installation location.
 This table shows examples of the root folder path on different platforms.